-The Parties shall seek to achieve the objectives set out in Article 2 (Objective) by means which may include:

-- facilitating a systematic exchange of technologies, personnel, and information derived from or applied to similar and complementary operational Research, Development, Testing and Evaluation; - b) collaborating to develop technologies and prototype systems that assist in countering present and anticipated terrorist actions in their respective territories and other homeland/domestic threats that satisfy their common strategic interests and requirements; - integrating or adapting the homeland/domestic security technologies of each Party to save development costs; - d) conducting evaluation and testing of prototype homeland/domestic security technologies; - e) developing an approach to identify shared priorities, including in areas of research for Cooperative Activity; - f) ensuring consistent and appropriate measures of effectiveness by development and implementation of appropriate standards and supporting test protocols and methodologies; - g) involving, as appropriate, a wide range of public and private sector research and development organisations in Cooperative Activity developed pursuant to this Agreement; - h) providing reciprocal opportunities to engage in Cooperative Activity, with shared responsibilities and contributions, which are commensurate with the Parties' or the Participants' respective resources; - i) providing comparable access to government-sponsored or governmentsupported programs and facilities for visiting researchers and experts, and comparable access to and exchange of information and Equipment and Material; - facilitating prompt exchange of information and Equipment and Material, which may affect Cooperative Activity, and facilitating the dissemination of information and Equipment and Material, consistent with applicable national laws, regulations, policies and directives; and - k) utilising and applying Project Foreground Information derived from Cooperative Activity to benefit both Parties.
+- 1. The Parties shall seek to achieve the objectives set out in Article 2 (Objective) by means which may include: - a) facilitating a systematic exchange of technologies, personnel, and information derived from or applied to similar and complementary operational Research, Development, Testing and Evaluation; - b) collaborating to develop technologies and prototype systems that assist in countering present and anticipated terrorist actions in their respective territories and other homeland threats that satisfy their common strategic interests and requirements; - c) integrating or adapting the homeland/domestic security technologies of each Party to save development costs; - d) conducting evaluation and testing of prototype homeland/domestic security technologies; - e) developing an approach to identify shared priorities, including in areas of research for Cooperative Activity; - f) ensuring consistent and appropriate measures of effectiveness by development and implementation of appropriate standards and supporting test protocols and methodologies; - g) involving, as appropriate, a wide range of public and private sector research and development organisations in Cooperative Activity developed pursuant to this Agreement; - h) providing reciprocal opportunities to engage in Cooperative Activity, with shared responsibilities and contributions, which are commensurate with the Parties' or the Participants' respective resources; - i) providing comparable access to government-sponsored or government-supported programs and facilities for visiting researchers and experts, and comparable access to and exchange of information and Equipment and Material; - j) facilitating prompt exchange of information and Equipment and Material, which may affect Cooperative Activity, and facilitating the dissemination of information and Equipment and Material, consistent with applicable national laws, regulations, policies and directives; and - k) utilizing and applying Project Foreground Information derived from Cooperative Activity to benefit both Parties.
 The right to ownership and exploitation of Project Foreground Information are to be governed by the Articles of this Agreement and established in a Technology Management Plan, taking into account, among other things, the Parties' respective contributions to the Project.

-Executive Agents
+Executive Ågents

-- The Undersecretary of Science and Technology of the United States Department of Homeland Security is the primary official within the Government of the United States with responsibility for executive oversight of Cooperative Activity, as defined in this Agreement, within the United States and is hereby designated as the "U.S. Executive Agent" responsible for the administration of this Agreement.
-The duties of the U.S. Executive Agent may be performed on his behalf by the Assistant Secretary of Homeland Security for Science and Technology. - 2.
-The First Assistant Secretary National Security of the Australian Department of the Prime Minister and Cabinet is the primary official within the Government of Australia with responsibility for executive oversight of Cooperative Activity within Australia and is hereby designated as the "Australian Executive Agent" responsible for the administration of this Agreement.
-The duties of the Australian Executive Agent may be performed on his behalf by the Head of the Science, Engineering and Technology Unit of the Department of the Prime Minister and Cabinet. - 3.
-Prior to undertaking Cooperative Activity (including any Project) under this Agreement, the Parties, through their Executive Agents designated above, shall agree in writing upon the nature, scope, and duration of the Cooperative Activity. - 4.
-Where, because of changes in the administrative arrangements for either Party, responsibility for the oversight of this Agreement is no longer held by those currently designated as "U.S. Executive Agent" or "Australian Executive Agent", the relevant Party shall provide the other Party in writing with the details of its new Executive Agent without requiring amendment to this Agreement.
+- 1. The Under Secretary of Science and Technology of the United States Department of Homeland Security is the primary official within the Government of the United States with responsibility for executive oversight of Cooperative Activity, as defined in this Agreement, and is hereby designated as the "U.S. Executive Agent" responsible for the administration of this Agreement.
+The duties of the U.S. Executive Agent may be delegated to other officials within the Department of Homeland Security. - 2.
+The Deputy Secretary/Security of the Government of Singapore, Ministry of Home Affairs is the primary official within the Government of Singapore with responsibility for executive oversight of Cooperative Activity within Singapore and is hereby designated as the "Singapore Executive Agent" responsible for the administration of this Agreement.
+The duties of the Singapore Executive Agent may be delegated to other officials in the Singapore Ministry of Home Affairs. - 3.
+Where, because of changes in the administrative arrangements for either Party, responsibility for the oversight of this Agreement is no longer held by those currently designated as "U.S. Executive Agent" or.
+"Singapore Executive Agent", the relevant Party shall provide the other Party in writing with the details of its new Executive Agent without requiring amendment to this Agreement.